Carpal tunnel syndrome

 - Numbness or tingling of the palm of the hand

-- Pain extending to the elbow
+- Pain that extends to the elbow

 - Pain in the wrist or hand in one or both hands